czar3985/spreadsheet/README.md

 - Unary operators + and -
 - Support for keyboard presses for navigating the grid
 - Data does not persist when browser window is closed
+- Sum of horizontal range and rectangular selection
+- After a recalculation results in not a number, cells that get their value from it are not yet updated